jasdvl/demo-aspnetcore-fastapi-ai/README.md

 ## Project Overview

-**AIxplorer** is a sample application showcasing the integration of artificial intelligence (AI) in a modern web environment.
+**AIxplorer** is a demo application showcasing the integration of artificial intelligence (AI) in a modern web environment.
 The project consists of an Angular-based frontend (aixplorer.client) and multiple microservices (ASP.NET Core, FastAPI) that interact with AI models such as Phi-3.5 and Stable Diffusion.

 The application supports: